webdevbrian/DCS-WAR-ROOM/README.md

 ---

 ## **Tooling**
-[IN PROGRESS] Build tool for automating tacview file csv exports to `flightlogimports table` and `flightlogs` in database
+[X] Build tool for automating tacview file csv exports to `flightlogimports table` and `flightlogs` in database

 ---